MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Senior DevOps & Full-stack Developer in E-Commerce Search Engine Team*

-* Development and maintenance of a highly scalable product pipeline for indexing in a Solr cluster, ingesting over 10 million products daily
+* Development and maintenance of a highly scalable product pipeline for indexing in a Solr cluster, ingesting close to 20 million product updates daily
-* React Frontend development of the product listings and search engine
+* React Frontend development of the product listings and search engine in close collaboration with the UX design team
-* Vue.js Frontend & Scala backend development of the shop backoffice
+* Vue.js Frontend & Scala backend development of the shop backoffice enabling SEO and On-Site manager to configure campaigns, navigation, and product listings
 * SRE of the shop nginx reverse proxy serving over 100 million requests daily
 * Maintaining and administrating Kubernetes cluster (Administration Interest Group)